isomerpages/moe-acjc/_showcase/2023/Science Olympiads 2023.md

 description: ""
 third_nav_title: "2023"
 ---
 ACJC participated in the 34th Singapore Chemistry Olympiad, 35th Singapore Physics Olympiad and the 23rd Singapore Biology Olympiad in 2022.
-We are pleased and proud to announce our medallists in these competitions.
+We are pleased and proud to announce our medalists in these competitions.

 ![](/images/Showcase/Science%20Olympiads/2022scolympiadachievements.jpg)